FRIDAY, APR. 20 - SATURDAY, APR. 21, 2018 | LITTLE ROCK

 The Oxford American magazine is planning a series of events, “50 Years of True Grit,” over the weekend of April 20–21, 2018, to celebrate the anniversary of the publication of the beloved novel by Charles Portis, one of the magazine’s most acclaimed contributors.
-The festivities, to take place in Little Rock (including at CALS Ron Robinson Theater) and Fort Smith, Arkansas, will include panel discussions, readings, tours, museum exhibits, film screenings, and a special Saturday-night variety show, featuring comedy, music by Portis’s fellow Arkansas native Iris DeMent, and appearances and performances by the book’s notable fans.
+The festivities, to take place in Little Rock (including at CALS Ron Robinson Theater) will include panel discussions, readings, tours, museum exhibits, film screenings, and a special Saturday-night variety show hosted by Garrison Keillor, featuring comedy, music by Portis’s fellow Arkansas native Iris DeMent, and appearances and performances by the book’s notable fans, including Roy Blount Jr. and Calvin Trillin.
+The events are made possible in part by partnerships with CALS Ron Robinson Theater, the National Park Service, Tazikis, Petit Keet, and Fort Smith National Historic Site.

 For updates on this event, our special guests, and the on-sale date for tickets, check back to this webpage and/or be sure to sign up for updates directly to your inbox via our Oxford American Presents e-newsletter.